AsheraCordova/Core/README.md

 ### Spinner
 Name                	| Description
 -------------       	| -------------
-hintTextFormat		| hint in spinner is used for displaying the first option usually "Please Select". values			| The list of values matching the entries.
+hintTextFormat		| hint in spinner is used for displaying the first option usually "Please Select".
+Helps to format hint text.
+It uses String.format function. e.g. Rs %s.
+When text is set, the text is formatted using the textFormat attribute before being set. values			| The list of values matching the entries.
 Usually Spinner displays the description backed by value selectedValue		| Retrieves/Sets the option selected. modelOptionTextPath	| When a dynamic list populated from model, modelOptionTextPath sets the path of the description in the model.